Skip to content

 If you don't set a custom constraint name for indexes, primary keys, foreign keys, exclude constraints, they have a default name such as table_pkey, table_column_idx, table_someId_fkey, table_column_exclude.
 When renaming a table, the table primary key will be also renamed.
 When renaming a column, its index or foreign key will be renamed as well.

-The tool handles migration generation for tables, columns, schemas, enums, primary keys, foreign keys, indexes, database checks, exclude constraints, extensions, domain types.
+The tool handles migration generation for tables, columns, schemas, enums, primary keys, foreign keys, indexes, database checks, exclude constraints, extensions, domain types, and configured views.

-Let me know by opening an issue if you'd like to have a support for additional database features such as views, triggers, procedures.
+Let me know by opening an issue if you'd like to have a support for additional database features such as triggers and procedures.

 roles